-- The towing speed must not exceed 30 mph (48 km/h). - The towing distance must not exceed 30 miles (48 km) for 8-speed transmission.
+- The towing speed must not exceed 30 mph (48 km/h). - The towing distance must not exceed 30 miles (48 km) for 8-speed transmission. - The towing distance must not exceed 15 miles (24 km) for 6-speed transmission.

 If the transmission is not operable, or the vehicle must be towed faster than 30 mph (48 km/h) or farther than 30 miles (48 km) for 8-speed transmission, tow with the rear wheels OFF the ground.
-Acceptable methods are to tow the vehicle on a flatbed, or with the front wheels raised and the rear wheels on a towing dolly, or

-(when using a suitable steering wheel stabilizer to hold the front wheels in the straight position) with the rear wheels raised and the front wheels on the ground.
+Acceptable methods are to tow the vehicle on a flatbed, or with the front wheels raised and the rear wheels on a towing dolly, or (when using a suitable steering wheel stabilizer to hold the front wheels in the straight position) with the rear wheels raised and the front wheels on the ground.